The 2025/26 Europa League is now underway, and the early odds suggest that we could have an English winner for the second consecutive season.

-Neither Spurs nor the runners-up Man Utd are in the competition this season, which means we will get two fresh finalists next May.
+Neither the holders, Spurs, nor the runners-up, Man Utd, are in the competition this season, which means we will at least get two fresh finalists next May.

 Who are the favourites to go all the way?
 Let's take a look.